RamseyInHouse/scut/README.md

 A few Grunt tasks will create the test page if you're running `grunt watch`.
 (If you weren't running `grunt watch` when you saved your changes, you can manually run `grunt test` for the same result.)
 Look at `Gruntfile.coffee` for details.

-com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) installed*.

 ### Documenting

-Documentation is compiled using using [Assemble](http://assemble.io).
-The files are located in `docs/dev`, with all Assemble-related files (content, helpers, Handlebars templates) in `docs/dev/assemble` &mdash; compiling to `docs/dev/index.html` &mdash; other site assets (style, js, images, etc.) in `docs/dev/assets`.
+Documentation is compiled using [Assemble](http://assemble.io).
+The files are located in `docs/dev`, with all Assemble-related files (content, helpers, Handlebars templates) in `docs/dev/assemble` &mdash; compiling to `docs/dev/index.html` &mdash; and all other site assets (style, js, images, etc.) in `docs/dev/assets`.

 The bulk of the writing is done in `docs/dev/assemble/data.yml`.
 And the example styling is done in `docs/dev/assets/scss/examples/`.